 You might only have hearing loss in one ear.
 It could be from genetics or an ear infection or a head injury.
 It might only last a few weeks, or it could be permanent.
 Something as routine as being exposed to loud subway sounds for 15 minutes a day can cause hearing damage over time.

-There are a few different categories of hearing problems.
+There are a few different types of hearing loss common in adults:

 But loss of hearing isn’t that cut and dry.
 It’s very possible for a person to have a mix of different types of hearing loss common in adults, which may involve damage to the outer or middle ear as well as the inner ear or auditory nerve.

 It is not always easy to tell when an older person is struggling with their hearing.
 They may come across as quiet or aloof, even confused.
 On top of that, loss of hearing can potentially feed social isolation.
 Because communication levels can quickly deteriorate, loved ones might assume this lack of response is due to cognitive decline, and then the hearing problems don’t get addressed.